stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.

-[Black](https://black.readthedocs.io/en/stable/) is currently the most popular code formatting tool for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
+[Black](https://black.readthedocs.io/en/stable/) is a popular code formatting tool for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
 Ruff provides both code formatting and quality checks for Python code.

 Use [pre-commit](https://pre-commit.com/) to run the formatting tool before each commit to source control.
 You should also run the formatting tool with your CI system, so that it rejects any code that does not match the format for your project.